stall with various oriental spices in local bazaar

 Mawlid: The Celebration of the Prophet’s Birth

-Participating in Local Celebrations: Embracing the Joy
+Participating in Local Celebrations

 Take Part in Rituals: A Cultural Exchange